Literature / Little Dorrit

 - Crusty Caretaker: Jeremiah.

-- Dating What Daddy Hates: Pet's flirtation with Henry Gowan, of which her parents strongly disapprove due to his lazy, cynical attitude and his many debts.
+- Dating What Daddy Hates: Pet's marriage to Henry Gowan, of whom her parents strongly disapprove due to his lazy, cynical attitude and his many debts.

 - Death by Childbirth: Amy's mother.